drduh/YubiKey-Guide/README.md

 To enable GnuPG support, one can just use the config file `gpg.rc` provided by mutt, usually located at `/usr/share/doc/mutt/samples/gpg.rc` after installation.
 One only needs to edit the file on options like `pgp_default_key`, `pgp_sign_as` and `pgp_autosign`.
 After editting one can `source` this rcfile in their main `muttrc` to use it.

-Note that if one uses `pinentry-tty` as one's pinentry program in `gpg-agent.conf`, it would mess with one's Mutt TUI, as reported.
+**Important** If one uses `pinentry-tty` as one's pinentry program in `gpg-agent.conf`, it would mess with one's Mutt TUI, as reported.
 This is because Mutt TUI uses curses while tty output may harm the format.
 It is recommended to use `pinentry-curses` or other graphic pinentry program.

 # Reset